 No one wants to read the business case for your project.
 They want a story.
 You might not expect this kind of writing from a tech company, but here’s what Microsoft has to say about that.
 They want a gallant hero, a villain and a damsel in distress.

 Your awards submission is much more likely to be read (and remembered) if you write it as a story.
 You don’t need heroes and villains literally, but you do need them figuratively: you do need a narrative.

 Just because the awards you’re entering don’t spell it out like the MPN does, doesn’t mean their judges don’t want it.
-(Here’s how Microsoft puts it in the official guide to writing a 2017 Microsoft Partner Network award.)
+(Here’s how Microsoft puts it in its official guide to writing a Microsoft Partner Network award.)

 3. Put your customers in the story